We understand your health needs and are here to support you.

 .jpg)

 Valentius recognises the unique health needs of Australia’s veteran community.
-Our healthcare professionals provide clinician-led consultations to determine appropriate care pathways for eligible patients, in accordance with DVA requirements.
+Our healthcare professionals provide clinician-led consultations, including in-person assessments where required and telehealth where clinically appropriate, to determine suitable care pathways for eligible patients in accordance with DVA requirements.

 Some patients may wish to explore natural medicine options.
 Suitability is assessed on an individual basis by our clinical team.

-Our team can assess and discuss your eligibility.
-Book in your screening appointment today.
+Our team will guide you through each step and discuss your eligibility.
+Book your screening appointment today.

 Valentius will submit applications on your behalf to both TGA and DVA seeking funding approval, which is assessed on a case-by-case basis